-Particles of dust dancing in the sunlight coming through your barn windows might make for a pretty picture, but it can also be a sure-fire sign of poor air quality in the barn.
-More importantly, if you look close enough, you might find it’s dust coming from molded areas in the barn, and if this is the case, it’s an issue that needs to be fixed ASAP.
+Particles of dust dancing in the sunlight coming through your barn windows might make for a pretty picture, but it can be a sure sign of poor air quality in the building.
+More importantly, if you look closely, you might discover that the dust is coming from molded areas in the barn.
+If that’s the case, you need to fix the issue as soon as possible.

 There are many causes of mold growth and poor air quality in your horse barn building, including inadequate ventilation, raised feeders, closed stall fronts, improper stall cleaning, and more.
-And when your horses are exposed to mold and poor air quality for an extended period, there are both short- and long-term health effects to be endured.
+No matter what the cause is, this is an issue.
+When your horses are exposed to mold and poor air quality for an extended period, they will face both short- and long-term health effects.

 What Is Mold and How Does It Develop?

-Back in the 1930s, horses in Eastern Europe and Russia began dying and, at first, the reason was unknown.
-After a bit of investigating, though, it realized the horses were dying due to issues related to black mold.
-Because of being exposed to the black mold, the horses were developing immune matters that led to bleeding and infection.
-From here, the horses developed nervous system disorders and eventually died.
+Back in the 1930s, horses in Eastern Europe and Russia were dying suddenly.
+At first, the reason was unknown.
+However, after a bit of investigating, people realized the horses were dying because of issues related to black mold.
+Exposure to the black mold caused the horses to develop issues with their immune systems that led to bleeding and infection.
+These issues further developed into nervous system disorders, which eventually caused the horses to die.

-Some horses that encounter mold on a regular basis form only minimal symptoms, such as a mild allergic reaction.
-For others, though, it can lead to an organ failure.
-If you have the smallest suspicion, there is mold growing in the horse barn.
-You need to have it removed immediately, especially in the areas where the horses feed.
-And mold is not something that will take care of itself.
+It’s important to note that not all horses react the same to exposure.
+Some horses that encounter mold on a regular basis suffer from only minimal symptoms, such as a mild allergic reaction.
+For others, however, it can lead to organ failure.
+If you have the smallest suspicion that there is mold growing in the horse barn, take action to get rid of it.
+You need to have the mold removed immediately, especially if it’s in the areas where the horses feed.
+Remember, mold is not something that will go away on its own.
 Once it’s there, it won’t leave until you get rid of it.

 Tips for Getting Rid of Mold in Horse Barns

-As far as the horse tack, you’ll want to store it in an area where there is no moisture.
+Mold can affect horse tack as well as feed.
+As far as the tack is concerned, you’ll want to store it in an area where there is no moisture.
 If it gets damp, especially the leather pieces, there’s a good chance mold will start forming on it.
-If you were to be out riding and it was to rain, you’ll want to wipe down the tack when you get back to the barn and make sure you don’t put it away wet or damp.
+If you were to be out riding and get caught in the rain, you’ll want to wipe down the tack when you get back to the barn and make sure you don’t put it away wet or damp.

-It’s also important to remember that mold likes growing in a stagnant environment and the simplest way to keep the barn from forming this type of environment is to keep the air circulating.
-You can achieve this by opening windows and even put a fan or two in the barn to circulate the air.
+It’s also important to remember that mold likes growing in stagnant environments.
+So, the simplest way to prevent mold is to make sure that the air is circulating inside your barn.
+You can achieve this by opening windows, or even putting a fan or two in the barn to manually circulate the air.
 In addition to fans, you’ll also want to add fluorescent lighting to the barn.
-When moving atmosphere combined with this type of light, it helps prevent the growth of mold and mildew.
+Lighting, combined with air circulation, helps prevent mold and mildew growth.

 Lastly, no matter how hard you try, there is still going to be some moisture in the air that gets into the barn.
-Because of this, you need to clean the stalls as often as possible, preferably once or twice a day.
+For this reason, you need to clean the stalls as often as possible.
+Preferably, you should clean them once or twice a day.
 The cleaner they are, the less likely mold is to grow.
-When cleaning the stalls, avoid using toxic cleaning products.
-The best product to use is a traditional Clorox cleaning solution.
+When cleaning the stalls, avoid using toxic cleaning products and stick to a traditional Clorox cleaning solution.